fallen-icarus/cardano-options/README.md

 copies must be burned.
 Because of this, the Key NFT can act as a proxy for the contract owner's approval; the Key NFT can only be burned if the owner approved the transaction.
-Furthermore, it is trivial for prospective buyers of the Key NFT to look up the associated contract's terms since the Lock NFT will be have the same name as the Key NFT, and be stored with the contract.
+Furthermore, it is trivial for prospective buyers of the Key NFT to look up the associated contract's terms since the Lock NFT will be have the same name as the Key NFT, and be stored with the contract at an options address.

 ### Four Aiken Smart Contracts